nozaq/terraform-aws-secure-baseline/README.md

 ## Features

 - Set up IAM Password Policy.
-- Enable CloudTrail with KMS encryption in all regions and deliver events to CloudWatch Logs.
+- Enable CloudTrail in all regions and deliver events to CloudWatch Logs.
+- CloudTrail logs are encrypted using AWS Key Management Service.
 - Enable AWS Config in all regions to automatically take configuration snapshots.
 - All logs are stored in the S3 bucket with access logging enabled.
 - Set up CloudWatch alarms to notify you when critical changes happen in your AWS account.
 - Enable VPC Flow Logs with the default VPC in all regions.
-- Remove all rules in default route tables, default network ACLs and default security groups in the default VPC in all regions.
+- Remove all rules associated with default route tables, default network ACLs and default security groups in the default VPC in all regions.

 ## Usage